llm4eval/WSDM2025/challenge.md

 - system ordering evaluation of multiple search systems on human judgments and LLM-based judgments

 ## Submission
 We will use Google Forms for submissions.
-Submissions are open at [https://forms.gle/vwnViH6LEWs1WGVC7](https://forms.gle/vwnViH6LEWs1WGVC7).
+Submission is closed.
 We provide a step-by-step Google Form to submit the detailed submission files.
 Please do not hesitate to contact us in case of questions and/or problems.
 The final results file should be formatted similarly to the challenge test file including one extra column for the LLM-generated labels for each sample:

 ```
 <query_id> 0 <passage_id> <relevance_score>